mkram01/EPI563-SpatialEPI/docs/01-locating-spatial-epi.md

 Because of the flexibility and power of the `sp*` class of objects, they became a standard up until the last few years.
 Interestingly, it was perhaps the sophistication of the `sp*` class that began to undermine it. `sp*` class data was well-designed from a programming point of view, but was still a little cumbersome (and frankly confusing) for more applied analysts and new users.
 Analysis in *spatial epidemiology* is not primarily about computer programming, but about producing transparent and reliable data pipelines to conduct valid, reliable, and reproducible analysis.
 Thus epidemiologists, and other data scientists, desired spatial tools that could be incorporated into the growing toolbox of data science tools in `R`.

-These calls for a more user-friendly and intuitive approach to spatial data led the same team (e.g. Bivand, Pebesma, others) to develop the *__S__imple __F__eatures* set of spatial data classes for `R`.
+These calls for a more user-friendly and intuitive approach to spatial data led the same team (e.g. Bivand, Pebesma, others) to develop the *Simple Features* set of spatial data classes for `R`.
 Loaded with the `sf` package, this data format has quickly become the standard for handling spatial data in `R`.
 The power of the `sf` class, as discussed below, is that it makes *spatial data* behave like *rectangular data* and thus makes it amenable to manipulation using any tool that works on `data.frame` or `tibble` objects.
 Recognizing that many users and functions prefer the older `sp*` objects, the `sf` package includes a number of utility functions for easily converting back and forth.

 __In this class we will use `sf*` class objects as the preferred data class, but because some of the tools we'll learn still require `sp*` we will occasionally go back and forth.__